 Although we grew up in the same culture, we quickly learned that our family dynamics were different, which formed many of our tendencies.
 I was more surprised with myself than with Ruvim; and the same went for him.
 Certain traits came out of us we didn’t know existed.
 Strengths and weaknesses alike.
 It was interesting to watch each other grow, but even more so to grow together.

 We get used to good things quick.
 I say this because he slowed me down, and I picked up his pace.
-It was important for us both to embrace changing for the better, because ultimately it would come either way.
+It was important for us both to embrace changing for the better, because ultimately change would come either way.
 Even if our routines stay the same for years, the world will change, and so will we.
-Our tendencies and personalities will be constantly challenged – with each person we meet, every situation we face, and any circumstance we encounter.
+Our tendencies and personalities will get constantly challenged – with each person we meet, every situation we face, and any circumstance we encounter.

 When you plant a seed, you first open the ground, drop the seedling, and then water it consistently.
 The seed needs to open itself in order for it to receive change, to grow.
 When it’s receptive to its environmental change (getting watered), God grows it and it matures into the plant it’s meant to be!
 If it it’s not receptive, it will only get hurt and prevent itself from blooming.
 In the same way, when we are open and willing to change our characters and attitudes, God causes us to grow into the people He created us to be.